Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 We use FHIR R4 for all data exchange, which is compatible with most modern claims and authorisation systems.
 We can integrate via HL7 FHIR APIs or through existing switch providers (e.g., Healthbridge, Medigram).
 For medical aids, we offer eligibility checking, real-time authorisation requests, and claims submission — all via standardised FHIR messaging.
 We're open to partnership discussions with any scheme interested in expanding primary care access for their members.

 Yes, partially.
-The USSD channel works over basic cellular (no data required).
-The SecondOpinion physician app has an on-device AI fallback (Gemma 3n) for clinical queries when offline.
+The PWA will store the consultation offline and submit resubmit, once network connectivity is restored.
+The SecondOpinion physician app has an on-device AI fallback for clinical queries when offline.
 Full consultation workflows require connectivity for physician review and e-prescription submission, but intake and triage can happen offline and sync later.

 We are building strategic partnerships across medical aid schemes, pharmacy groups, laboratory networks, and the NHI implementation ecosystem.